 As a result of The Future Telecoms Infrastructure Review, the Chancellor announced in 2019 a £5 billion commitment to fund gigabit capable broadband for the 20% of UK premises that would be unlikely to receive commercial access to gigabit capable broadband.
 In March 2021 the first live phase (Phase 1b) of Project Gigabit was launched.
-Norfolk has been included in the first wave, which will deliver gigabit-capable connections across Norfolk to premises that are unlikely to benefit from commercial investment.
+Norfolk has been included in the first wave, which will deliver gigabit- capable connections across Norfolk to premises that are unlikely to benefit from commercial investment.

-The work on Project Gigabit has already started, beginning with the public review phases, before moving into the procurement stage, which is expected to start no later than February 2022.
-NCC is fully committed to work with the Department for

-Digital, Culture, Media and Sport (DCMS), and partner organisations to deliver Gigabit capable broadband to the hardest to reach areas in Norfolk.
+The work on Project Gigabit has already started.
+The public review phases and the initial procurement phase have now finished.
+The formal procurement phase is on track to launch in August 2022.
+This will run for 18 weeks, with the contract award expected by March 2023.
+NCC is fully committed to work with the Department digital, Culture, Media and Sport (DCMS), and partner organisations to deliver Gigabit capable broadband to the hardest to reach areas in Norfolk.

-DCMS recently announced that it will invest between £115 and £195 Million in Norfolk from the Project Gigabit funding, the highest figure in the East of England.
-This means gigabit capable connections to up to 119,000 properties across the county.
+In the DCMS Project Gigabit spring update, DCMS announced that Project Gigabit funding in Norfolk will be up to £114 Million, the highest figure in the East of England.
+This means gigabit capable connections to up to 86,200 properties across the county.

-This is in addition to the roll-out of broadband by commercial providers, which is seeing gigabit broadband being deployed rapidly across the country - from one in ten households in the UK in 2019 to more than two in five today.
-The country is also on track for one of the fastest roll-outs in Europe and for 60% of all households to have access to gigabit speeds by the end of this year.
+This is in addition to the roll-out of broadband by commercial providers, which is seeing significant investment in deployment of gigabit broadband across Norfolk.
+The country is also on track for one of the fastest roll-outs in Europe, with a government target for at least 85% gigabit capable coverage across the UK by the end of 2025.